x64Bits/solid-icons/README.md

-# The standard for using icons in SolidJS
+# The easiest and most complete solution to use icons in SolidJS

 An svg icon pack to use in your projects built with [SolidJS](https://solidjs.com)

-14156 icons ready to use [Icons explorer](https://solid-icons-web.vercel.app/)
+16158 icons ready to use [Icons explorer](https://solid-icons-web.vercel.app/)

 This library is based on the work of: